Greenfield tornado: Storm chasers and DOW observation

 A research team headed by Joshua Wurman and Karen Kosiba of the Flexible Array of Radars and Mesonets research team observed the Greenfield tornado with a myriad of observational instruments.
-While one crew went to deploy a pod of observational instruments in the direct path of the tornado for data collection, another, operating with a Doppler on Wheels (DOW) portable radar unit arrived in Greenfield at 3:30 p.m. and stationed themselves roughly 300 yd away from the ultimate path of the tornado around 1 mile east of the center of the community.
-As the tornado struck Greenfield, the DOW unit experienced wind gusts of 80 mph at their point of observation, while a weaker tornado formed directly overhead the DOW vehicle operated by Kosiba.
+The first unit to start observations was a Doppler on Wheels (DOW) portable radar unit that had set up several miles west of Greenfield after briefly observing the tornado to their southwest.
+A separate crew proceeded deploy a pod of observational instruments in the direct path of the tornado for data collection, while a second Doppler on Wheels unit arrived in Greenfield at 3:30 p.m. and stationed themselves roughly 300 yd away from the ultimate path of the tornado around 1 mile east of the center of the community.
+As the tornado struck Greenfield, this DOW unit experienced wind gusts of 80 mph at their point of observation, while a weaker tornado formed directly overhead the DOW vehicle operated by Kosiba.
+The other DOW unit West of Greenfield noted small debris falling in the fields around their vehicle during this time.

 The main tornado narrowed in width on approach to Greenfield, being described as "unusually small" as it tracked through the town, and a very brief wind gust of 263–271 mph was briefly measured at a height of 44 m, which translated to an instantaneous gust of 309–318 mph when adjusted to a ground level estimation.
 This extreme figure likely was experienced for less than a second, and has been described as one of the highest wind speed figures on Earth.
 This was one of only three observations of wind speeds exceeding 300 mph inside of a tornado, alongside the 1999 Bridge Creek–Moore tornado and the 2013 El Reno tornado.
-Pieter Groenemeijer, the director of the European Severe Storms Laboratory, stated in reference to the Greenfield tornado's initial DOW measurement that "[o]n the IF-scale, 250 mph measured below 60 m above ground level is IF4 on the IF-scale, 290 mph is IF5."
+Pieter Groenemeijer, the director of the European Severe Storms Laboratory, stated in reference to the Greenfield tornado's initial DOW measurement that "on the IF-scale, 250 mph measured below 60 m above ground level is IF4 on the IF-scale, 290 mph is IF5."